janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 ## What Happened Since Last Week?

 I finally used Jo Karajanov's break suggestions.
-I had more uninterrupted time to work on Ph.D. tasks this week and it felt easier to do these small walking breaks every 15 minutes.
+I had more uninterrupted time to work on Ph.D. tasks this week, and it felt easier to do these small walking breaks every 15 minutes.
 I will continue to be more conscious about my break habits from now on, it really helps.

 And I will make sure to have days that are **completely free of meetings**.
-This week, I Thursday was entirely free of meetings, and Friday I had only two meetings.
+This week, Thursday was entirely free of meetings, and Friday, I had only two meetings.
 These days were incredibly effective.

 Leisure-wise, I will go mountain climbing tomorrow, on Germany's highest mountain, Zugspitze.
 We go in a group with some experienced friends.
 I have no experience with climbing, so I'm glad to go with experts!
-Fresh air, physical activity, some adrenaline, and seeing good friends is a good recipe for effective mental and intellectual recovery!
+Fresh air, physical activity, adrenaline, and seeing good friends is a good recipe for effective mental and intellectual recovery!

 ## What Were the Biggest Obstacles?

-It took some time to handle command line arguments in Python, and especially to make those testable.
+It took some time to handle command line arguments in Python, especially to make those testable.

 Also, the test runtime increased manifold this week.
 One code update now takes up to 15 minutes for all tests, coverage reports, and deployments to run (on GitLab).
 I added some end-to-end tests this week, which are computationally expensive.
-From now on, I have to test very carefully, only testing the modules that I've recently changed.
+From now on, I have to test cautiously, only testing the modules that I have recently changed.
 A pre-commit test hook is implemented, meaning that the full set of tests will continue to run before every commit.
 (A commit is a versioning snapshot in coding.
 Each versioning snapshot should be working properly, so it is good practice to run tests before each snapshot.)
 I will try to get the overall runtime below 5 minutes again.

 ## Which Goals Did I Meet?